 Response/Comments

-A list of the public comments that the Region 2 Planning Commission receives during the planning process will be provided below.
-The 30-day public comment period will start on September 15 and last until October 16.
+A list of the public comments that the Region 2 Planning Commission received during the planning process are provided on the next page.
+The 30-day public comment period started on September 15 and lasted until October 16.